-Shrub syrups (aka “drinking vinegars”) are fun and tasty additions to cocktails and mocktails.
+Shrub syrups (aka “drinking vinegars”) are fun and tasty additions to both cocktails and mocktails.
 Mocktails are most often made in the same way as an Italian Sodas (flavored syrups + carbonated water + fruit garnish).
 Using shrub syrups as the flavoring to carbonated water can make it easy and tasty to get in your requisite 8 glasses of water a day.
+Alternatively shrub syrups can give you the secret ingredient for your signature cocktail.

 Shrub Syrups as a Healthy Alternative to Flavored Waters